IBM-Cloud/docs/local/index.md

 ## {{site.data.keyword.Bluemix_local_notm}} infrastructure requirements
 {: #localinfra}

 For {{site.data.keyword.Bluemix_local_notm}}, you own the physical security and the infrastructure for hosting the local instance.
+The infrastructure requirements are the same whether you choose to use and manage your own VMware or purchase the {{site.data.keyword.Bluemix_local_notm}} System which includes a PureApp appliance ordered from IBM.
+However, there are two PureApp appliance options you choose from when ordering, and the process of scaling your environment does differ for VMware and the {{site.data.keyword.Bluemix_local_notm}} System.
+For more information about the PureApp appliance options, see [IBM Bluemix Local System W3500 and W3550 models run cloud native services, enabled middleware, and open pattern workloads concurrently](https://www-01.ibm.com/common/ssi/rep_ca/5/897/ENUS216-325/){: new_window}.

 {{site.data.keyword.IBM_notm}} sets the following minimum requirements for setting up {{site.data.keyword.Bluemix_local_notm}}.